BioDesign-Automation-Consortium/iwbda-website/content/authors/dr-mark-knappenberger/_index.md

 ---
 # Display name
-title: Dr. Niles A. Pierce
+title: Dr. Mark Knappenberger

 # Username (this should match the folder name)
 authors:
-- Dr. Niles A. Pierce
+- Dr. Mark Knappenberger

 #Author Names (alternative spellings etc)
 names:
-- Dr. Niles A. Pierce
+- Dr. Mark Knappenberger

 # Is this the primary user of the site?
 superuser: false